 6. AutoMate Car Dashboard

 Next up on our list of some of the best Android Auto Alternatives for Android, we have AutoMate Car Dashboard.
-This alternative to Android Auto aims at providing a more cleaner and faster experience.
-When it comes to the user interface and design, it is neatly organized and is best suited for first time users as well.
+This alternative to Android Auto aims at providing a cleaner and faster experience.
+When it comes to the user interface and design, it is neatly organized and is best suited for first-time users as well.
 The home page is laid out in a cards style manner, similar to the way how most of Google’s apps are.
-These cards contain information for weather, frequently contacted people, upcoming calendar events, any new messages or even missed calls.
-This makes the home page of this app very desirable when driving, since you would not have to go deeper just to access the basic functions.
-You can find other basic functions at the bottom, which includes navigation, your dialer, your music app of choice and other shortcuts.
+These cards contain information for weather, frequently contacted people, upcoming calendar events, any new messages, or even missed calls.
+This makes the home page of this app very desirable when driving since you would not have to go deeper just to access the basic functions.
+You can find other basic functions at the bottom, which include navigation, your dialer, your music app of choice, and other shortcuts.

 That covers our list for some of the best Android Auto Alternatives there are on the Google Play Store!
 If you liked this article and want to view more of this kind, then make sure you bookmark our website for more such great reads!
 If you have any queries about any of the applications listed here, then make sure you hit us in the comments below, we’d be happy to help!